-- Pay in person by cash, check, money order, eCheck or credit/debit card at our office in the Grand County Courthouse, 125 E. Center St., Moab.
+Pay in Person-Pay in person by cash, check, money order, eCheck or credit/debit card at our office in the Grand County Courthouse, 125 E. Center St., Moab.
 Office hours are Mon-Fri, 8am-5pm.
 Grand County is closed on Veteran's Day, Thanksgiving and the day after Thanksgiving.
-The same fees for eChecks and credit cards apply as above.
+The same fees for eChecks and credit cards apply as for electronic payments.